RP6502-VGA

 End of scanlines to program.
 0 means use canvas height (180-480).

-Unused sprites should be moved off screen.
-Non-affine sprites use this config structure.
+Move unused sprites off screen.
+Non-affine sprites use this config structure:

 int16_t x_pos_px;